aharden/pe-azure/README.md

 ## `templates`

+Azure Resource Manager templates deploying Ubuntu Linux Server VMs with Puppet Enterprise

+### `monolith`

-Azure Resource Manager template that deploys a PE monolithic master to an Azure VPC.
+Deploys a PE monolithic master to an established Azure VPC.

+### `compile_master`

+Deploys a group of PE compile masters along with a load balancer that can be attached to an existing PE monolithic master to scale a deployment.